 As a registered charity, the Royal College of Physicians (RCP) uses charitable support to fund research, training and conserve our heritage collections – all in the aim of improving health.
 Legacies and donations from members and individuals provide an essential source of income.

-To mark the Royal College of Physicians' (RCP's) upcoming quincentennial anniversary we have decided to raise funds for four vital projects under the banner Giving Health, to reflect our shared commitment to the medical profession:
+To mark the Royal College of Physicians' (RCP's) quincentennial anniversary we have decided to raise funds for vital projects under the banner Giving Health, to reflect our shared commitment to the medical profession: